How to Play Crazy Pineapple Poker online

 Discarding in Crazy Pineapple Poker

-Remember, in Crazy Pineapple Poker, you discard one of your original three-hole cards after you see the flop.
-For the most part, this does not pose much of a problem to the player.
+Remember, you discard one of your original three-hole cards in that Poker after seeing the flop.
+Mainly, this poses little of a problem to the player.

-For instance, if you are dealt an Ah, Kh, 3d, you will naturally discard the 3d.
-Some typical problem hands arise in Crazy Pineapple Poker, however.
-By carefully analyzing these hands and the reasons for discarding, you will soon learn the basic strategies of Pineapple Poker discarding.
+For instance, if you are dealt an Ah, Kh, or 3d, you will naturally discard the 3d.
+Some typical problems hands arise in this game, however.
+By carefully analysing these hands and the reasons for discarding, you will soon learn the basic strategies of Pineapple Poker discarding.

 The more you know about the basic odds involved in poker, the better you will be at deciding to discard.

-– When you hold a pair the odds against flopping a set (three cards of the same rank) is 7.5 to 1 or twice every 17 flops. – When you hold a flush draw, you will flop two of the same suits about the same ratio, 7.5 to 1.
+– When you hold a pair, the odds against flopping a set (three cards of the same rank) is 7.5 to 1 or twice every 17 flops. – When you hold a flush draw, you will flop two identical suits about the same ratio, 7.5 to 1.
 Remember that this is not a completed hand, though.
 After you flop the flush draw, it is about 2 to 1 against making a flush.

-The key to remember is: It is as easy to flop a set as it is a flush draw, so you would generally wish to play the pair over the suited cards.
+The key to remember is that it is as easy to flop a set as a flush draw, so you would generally wish to play the pair over the suited cards.

-With that being said, let’s take a look at some hands problem hands that arise in Pineapple Poker and the respective strategy for discarding.
+That said, let’s look at some hands problems hands that arise in Pineapple Poker and the respective strategy for discarding.

 1. Ah, 3h, 3s